Smoking in Bollywood: Influence

 Rather than limiting the directors' artistic freedom, many critics believe the main problem is the government's passivity towards directly addressing the health risks of smoking.
-Critics suggest that the government should take more of an active role in "raising awareness among the young of the dangers of smoking or even lobby the modeling industry in an attempt to remove some of the glamour from the habit."
+Critics suggest that the government should play more of an active role in "raising awareness among the young of the dangers of smoking or even lobby the modeling industry in an attempt to remove some of the glamour from the habit."
 Film director Mahesh Bhatt shares his opinion about the government's passivity and declares, "If the government has the courage, it should ban smoking in real life."
 These critiques raise the idea that while Bollywood plays a crucial role in youth behaviour and the prevalence of smoking, there should be more active participation in educating the health risks of tobacco to the public.

 Dangers and controversies

 The Indian government has reason to worry about tobacco becoming a bigger health issue in upcoming years.
 Since the 1950s, Bollywood films have been and are still highly influential in Indian culture.
 With the recent overturn of the smoking ban in films, Bollywood has taken almost a backward turn in terms of addressing tobacco as a health concern for the Indian population.
-The main issue is that smoking in India is not yet as perceived as a health issue.
-Even with the implementation of a public smoking ban in 2005, laws against smoking are not enforced, and so tobacco use isn't seen as impacting health negatively.
+The main issue is that smoking in India is not yet perceived as a health issue.
+Even with the implementation of a public smoking ban in 2005, laws against smoking are not enforced, so tobacco use isn't seen as affecting health negatively.
 Images of tobacco in Bollywood reinforce this idea.
 Actors and actresses who now use cigarettes in their films are portrayed as young, healthy, and handsome, rather than old villainous creatures that were popular in the 1950s.

 Similar to any society, children and teenagers look to emulate their idols.
 In India, these idols are the Bollywood stars and starlets.
 Their use of tobacco products is seen as "cool" and "hip," and so the Indian youth looks to mimic these habits.
 Thus, the Indian youth becomes a perfect target for tobacco industries to market their products to.
 In addition, Bollywood is seen as one of the main symbols of modernity among Indian culture.
 By portraying smoking and tobacco use as part of this modern and upper-class lifestyle, the public is influenced to smoke as well to achieve this elite status.
 By manipulating cigarettes to make them seem more than a simple product, tobacco companies are able to gain an advantage in the Indian cinema realm.

 Bollywood's lack of initiative to change, along with their excessive glamorisation of cigarette use in multifarious productions, combined with the lack of public information about the hazards of tobacco use and the absence of government enforcement of policies, proves to be a perfect breeding ground for increased involvement of tobacco in Bollywood, and even more health problems from tobacco in India.